LREN-CHUV/python-base-docker-images/README.md

 ## What is it ?

-This is a collection of Python Docker images.
+This is a collection of Docker images for Python.